MaitenaMaiden22/SonyCamStereoEnabler/README.md

 ## When to Use This Module
 You should use this module only if you are experiencing a bug where the camera app records mono sound from the rear microphone regardless of the settings chosen in the UI.
 This is a common issue on AOSP-based ROMs where the Sony hardware abstraction layer (HAL) and AOSP audio routing are not handled correctly by the app's standard logic.

-## Known Issues
+## Common Unsolved Issues
 * **External Microphones:** Audio recording via the 3.5mm jack is currently not working.
 This is a common limitation of custom ROMs for Xperia devices and is not caused by this module.
+* **4K @ 60 FPS in Camera "Basic" Mode:** Video recording at 4K 60 FPS is not functional in the **Camera** app when using the **Basic video mode**.
+This is an app/ROM compatibility issue and is not caused by this module either.
+However, 4K 60 FPS works perfectly fine in the **Video Pro** mode (both in the standalone Video Pro app and the Video Pro mode integrated within the Camera app).
 * **Rear Mic Noise:** In "Voice Priority" mode, the recording might contain audible noise from the Optical Image Stabilization (OIS) system.
-This is a hardware design characteristic of Xperia devices; on stock ROMs, this is usually filtered out by proprietary Sony software processing which is absent on custom ROMs.
+This is a hardware design characteristic of Xperia devices.

+**Note:** While I cannot fix the hardware-induced OIS noise, I may investigate the first two issues (External Mic and 4K60 Basic Mode) in the future if there is community interest.

 ## Installation
 1. Ensure you have **Magisk** (or KernelSU/APatch) and the **LSPosed Framework** installed.